genomicsITER/NanoCLUST/README.md

 ## Contributions and Support

-If you would like to contribute to this pipeline, please see the contributing guidelines
+If you would like to contribute to this pipeline, please see the contributing guidelines.